harman666666/DifferentLengthPathsInGraph/README.md

 decide whether there exist at least two directed SIMPLE paths from s to t of different lengths.
 Is the problem solvable in polynomial time, or is it NP-complete?

 ##########################################################################################################################################################

 The problem is solvable in polynomial time.
+For a brief intuitive understanding of the algorith, read the following: https://docs.google.com/document/d/1TRAFvcLphKYWeRWB8b0ebDvTZB0Q6r1xdhyB3acIMdU/edit?usp=sharing

 The following is the algorithm :